-Moose populations are increasing in many units, which allows for additional antlerless hunting opportunities.
-Moose populations are meeting or exceeding management objectives on the Ogden and East Canyon units.
-As a result, four new hunts will be available this year.
+Moose populations are increasing in many units, which allows for antlerless hunting opportunities.

 To hunt antlerless moose, you must first obtain an antlerless moose permit.
-This permit allows you to use a legal weapon to take one antlerless moose in the area and season specified on your permit.

-If you already have a 2016 moose permit, you may not apply for or obtain an antlerless moose permit or bonus point.
+This permit allows you to use any legal weapon to take one antlerless moose in the area and season specified on your permit.
+If you already have a 2017 moose permit, you may not apply for or obtain an antlerless moose permit or bonus point.